wpzoom/wpzoom-forms/README.md

 ### Creating a Form

 1. Go to **WPZOOM Forms** in your WordPress admin
-2. Click **Add New** to create a form
+2. Click **Add New** to open the drag-and-drop builder
 3. Choose a template or start from scratch
-4. Add fields using the block editor
+4. Drag in fields and arrange your layout
-5. Configure email settings
+5. Configure notifications and form settings
-6. Publish your form
+6. Save your form

 ### Embedding Forms

 #### Using Shortcode
 Copy the shortcode from your form and paste anywhere:
 ```
-[wpzoom_form id="123"]
+[wpzf_form id="123"]
 ```

 #### Using Block